TascoGitGud/Google-Analytics-Session-Analysis-Using-SQL/README.md

 **💡 Observations:**

-A dramatic **engagement gap** exists between purchasers and non-purchasers.
-In **June (201706)**, purchasers averaged **94.02 pageviews** versus **316.87 for non-purchasers** - counterintuitively, browsers visit 3.4x more pages than buyers.
-This suggests two distinct user cohorts: **(1) Focused buyers** who know what they want and convert quickly, and **(2) Research-heavy browsers** who lack purchase intent.
-The July pattern repeats, with purchasers at **124.24 pageviews** vs non-purchasers at **334.06**.
-The implication: high pageview counts ≠ high conversion probability.
-Marketing should focus on intent signals (product page time, cart additions) rather than overall pageview volume when targeting high-value prospects.
+In June, people who bought something looked at about 94 pages, but people who didn't buy looked at 317 pages - 3 times more.
+July shows the same pattern.

+This means high pageviews don't mean more sales.
+Some visitors know what they want and buy quickly.
+Others just browse without buying.

+The website should focus on better signals like time spent on products or cart additions, not just pageview count.

 ---